slowproj/slowdash/docs/ProjectSetup.md

 ```

 #### CGI
-To setup CGI, run the script with the `--interface=CGI` option.
-It will install a set of files under user's public web directory (typically `/home/USER/public_html`), and display messages like:
+To set up CGI, run the script with the `--interface=CGI` option.
+It will install a set of files under the user's public web directory (typically `/home/USER/public_html`), and display messages like:

 ```console
 === INSTALLATION IS SUCCESSFUL ===